steven-ji/ansible-common/README.md

 docker_login.yml: Use to docker login credential.Should explicit point username by "registry_username" and password by "registry_password".
 + kubernetes

++ prometheus
+Include prometheus, alertmanager, blackbox_exporter install.
+Default version set in group_vars/all file.Prometheus version is 2.3.2.Alertmanager version is 0.15.0.Blackbox_exporter version is 0.12.0.

 ## Usage
 ### Install docker